Stee-T/NARMAX/Examples/8_Derivative_ODE_Discovery/README.md

 - **FilterOrder:** [5, 7, 11, 15, 21, 31, 41, 51, 61, 81, 101]
 - **std (σ):** [0.02, 0.03, 0.05, 0.08, 0.10, 0.12, 0.15, 0.18, 0.20, 0.25, 0.30, 0.40, 0.50]
-- **Metric:** Pearson correlation between the smoothed derivatives and the true analytical derivatives (v1, v2, a1, a2), averaged over all 4 channels.
+- **Metric:** Pearson correlation between the smoothed derivatives and the true analytical first and second derivatives (v1, v2, a1, a2), averaged over all 4 channels.
 Correlation is amplitude-independent — it measures shape fidelity.

 **Top 5 results (by mean correlation):**